idaholab/moose/modules/phase_field/doc/content/modules/phase_field/FunctionMaterials/ExpressionBuilder.md

 ```

 Use the `<<` io operator to output functions or terms.
 Or use explicit or implicit casts from
-`EBFunction` to `std::string` to pass a function to the FParse Parse method.
+`EBFunction` to `std::string` to pass a function to the FParser Parse method.
 FParser variables are
 built using the `args()` method.

 ```cpp